 CCF is a retail chain that operates self-service stores within Mexico under four different names: La Comer, City Market, Fresko and Sumesa.
 They offer a variety of products ranging from groceries, gourmet items, perishable goods, pharmaceuticals, and general merchandise.
-As of December 31st, 2022, and 2021, the Company operated 80 and 77 stores, respectively.
+As of December 31st, 2024 and 2023, the Company operated 89 and 84 stores, respectively.
 Additionally, the Company leases out commercial property to third parties.
 The Company has a growth and expansion plan for its points of sale (openings and remodeling), and as such invests in investment properties, property, furniture, equipment and leasehold improvements.
-(See notes 12 and 14).
+(See notes 11 and 12).

-^(b) Real Estate subsidiaries
+(b) Real Estate subsidiaries

-The real estate subsidiaries are the owners of some of the properties where the company's stores are located, including Hipertiendas Metropolitanas, S. de R. L. de C.V., Arrendacomer, S. A. de C. V. and D+I La Rioja, S. A. de C. V. (See note 14).
+The real estate subsidiaries are the owners of some of the properties where the company's stores are located, including Hipertiendas Metropolitanas, S. de R. L. de C.V., Arrendacomer, S. A. de C. V., Merca del Valle, S. de R.L. de C.V.
+(Before D+I La Rioja, S. A. de C. V.) and Plaza Bosques, S. de R.L. de C.V.
+(See note 12).